nwudoebuka/nwudoebuka/README.md

-- 👋 Hi, I’m @nwudoebuka
+- 👋 Hi, I’m Anthony Ebuka.
-- 👀 I’m advanced in Mobie app development(Android,iOS, KMM and flutter)
+- 👀 I’m advanced in Mobie app development(Android,iOS, KMM, flutter and React Native).
-- 🌱 I’m currently working as a freelancer
+- 🌱 I’m currently open to exciting opportunities.
-- I am also interested in programming microcontollers and building amazing projects with it
+- I am also interested in programming microcontollers and building amazing projects with it.
-- 💞️ I’m looking to collaborate on interesting projects and an enviroment that will enhace my skills
+- 💞️ I’m looking to collaborate on projects and an work in an enviroment that will even enhace my skills further.
 - 📫 How to reach me : +4591783133, +23460983014 ebukanwudo@gmail.com

 <!---